ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 https://twitter.com/stephantual/status/743764898316877824

 ## History Repeats

+The story of The DAO shows how Ethereum was hijacked by a special interest group, who forced through a misguided change on the network at everyone else's expense.

 The fight for _Code is Law_, upheld by decentralization, is not over - it never will be over - as these values must be continually spread, nurtured, evolved and reinforced.